Ajafarnezhad/AI-Archaeologist-Lost-Language-Reconstruction/README.md

 AI Archaeologist was developed to assist in this process.
 Our goal was to build an intelligent system capable of reconstructing missing language fragments, while explaining the reasoning behind each prediction.
-Instead of serving as a simple text prediction model, our system combines deep-learning, semantic reasoning and explainable AI to produce reconstruction that are understandable and accurate.
+Instead of serving as a simple text prediction model, our system combines deep-learning, semantic reasoning and explainable AI to produce reconstructions that are understandable and accurate.
-By combining multiple techniques into a single pipeline, AI Archaeologist predicts missing text and provides confidence estimates with supporting evidence, and graph-based representation of relationships within historical documents.
+By combining multiple techniques into a single pipeline, AI Archaeologist not only predicts missing text but also provides confidence estimates, supporting evidence, and graph-based representation of relationships within historical documents.